COVID-19 pandemic in Delhi: May

-On 4 May, the Ministry of Home Affairs announced the extension of lockdown from 4 May 2020, until 17 May 2020, at Delhi and declared all districts as red zone.
-Government and private offices were told to operate with 33% capacity, but government officers up to Deputy Secretary level would be able to work at 100%.
+On 4 May, the Ministry of Home Affairs announced the extension of lockdown from 4 May 2020, until 17 May 2020, at Delhi and declared all districts as red zones.
+Government and private offices were told to operate at 33% capacity, but government officers up to the Deputy Secretary level would be able to work at 100%.
 Standalone liquor shops having L6 and L8 licences and those that sold tobacco products would be open from 4 May.
 Industrial activities in special economic zones, industrial estates and townships, all manufacturing units of essential goods, standalone shops in neighborhood would remain open.
 On 18 May, the Central Government extended lockdown until 31 May 2020.
-According to new guidelines, sports complexes and stadium would open for matches without spectators.
+According to new guidelines, sports complexes and stadiums would open for matches without spectators.
 Doctors, paramedics and nursing staff will have permission to cross the border without hassle since there were issues near the Haryana border.
 A nationwide curfew from 7 PM to 7 AM was also continued.

 June

 On 1 June, lockdown phase 5/unlock phase 1 started, the former being that the Delhi border was sealed for one week (except for the persons related with essential services), and the latter being that shops, barber shops, and salons (except spas) would remain open every day without restrictions.
 The Central Government eased the nationwide curfew, reducing it to 9 PM to 5 AM, still including exceptions for persons involved in essential services.
-Also, the Central and State Government eased restrictions on two passengers in a car with driver and scooter without pillion rider.
+Also, the Central and State Government eased restrictions on two passengers in a car with a driver and a scooter without pillion rider.

 Delhi government had initiated a disinfection drive in Delhi from 13 April 2020 On 4 April, CM Kejriwal announced that people who don't have ration cards could get free rations from fair price shops.